tvquizphd/public-quiz/README.md

 Master passwords never leave your browser.
 After ~60s, login by [key exchange][PAKE]:

-- Authenticates your password against the [output of a pseudorandom function][OPRF]
+- Authenticates your password against the [output of a pseudorandom function][OPRF].
-- Returns a single-session [AES-GCM][GCM] key for authenticated encryption
+- Returns a single-session [AES-GCM][GCM] key for authenticated encryption.

 Then, all queries or mutations related to your passwords:

 - Are encrypted/decrypted locally with the [Argon2][Argon2] hash of your password.
-- Move to/from GitHub Actions encrypted with a session key in a GitHub Environment.
+- Move to/from GitHub Actions encrypted with your single-session AES-GCM] key.

 ## Local Testing